emilpriver/go-hugo-portfolio/content/blog/elixir-introduction.md

 ## Pattern Matching

-I've heard that pattern matching was something good within Elixir so I looked into it.
+I've heard that pattern matching was something good within Elixir, so I looked into it.
 In elixir is `=` a match operator which you can compare to the equal sign in algebra, where the goal is that the value on the left side of `=` is the same as the value on the right side of `=`.
-And if the values match does Elixir return the value or it throws an error if it fails.
+And if the values match does Elixir return the value, or it throws an error if it fails.

 ```elixir
 iex> x = 1